-The University may recognize credit or credit equivalence from a successful study in the other UK and overseas institutions which can then contribute towards the University's awards.
-Such study may have been completed before or be undertaken in parallel with a student's registration at the University.
+The University may recognize credit or credit equivalence from a successful study in the UK and overseas institutions which can then contribute towards the University's awards.
+Such study may have been completed before or may be undertaken in parallel with a student's registration at the University.

 Students who are registered for an award and undertake a period of study outside of the UK which is assessed by another institution may transfer the credit achieved towards the University award.

 All decisions to recognize credit awarded by, or certificated by an external institution or body will be reported to the relevant examining board and identified against the relevant module/s.
 This will be identified as recognized certificated learning (accredited learning) on the student's certificate of credit.

 An applicant for the recognition of external prior certificated learning (accredited learning) may receive credit through University recognition of the following if supported by verifiable evidence:

 - credit awarded by other Higher Education Institutions;